learn-co-curriculum/phase-1-filtering-arrays/README.md

 // LOG: Drew
 ```

-It's also not too difficult to print out only users whose favorite color is
+We also know how to print out only users whose favorite color is blue:
-blue:

 ```js
 function blueFilter (collection) {